Sonawap/alx-system_engineering-devops/0x00-shell_basics/README.md

-This Repo contains scripts that performs different functions in terminal.
-0-current_working_directory  displays the absolute path of the file.
+This Repo contains scripts that perform different functions in terminal 0-current_working_directory script contains command that displays the the absolute path of a file.